WickeyR/Project_1/README.md

   - **JDK 21** (or ≥ 17)
   - Any IDE (IntelliJ IDEA / Eclipse / VS Code) or plain JDK tools
   - `lib/h2-2.2.224.jar` (already committed) – _no external database needed_
+  - 'JavaFx 24 Jar' (code runs on newer versions of java and javafx however, edits will be made for compatability with the current code

 2. **Clone & Build**